pattuzzoj/indexeddb-promisify/README.md

 ## Transactions

-`indexedb-async` provides a flexible `transaction` helper that wraps one or more object stores in a single `IDBTransaction` and exposes a `done` promise for commit handling.
+`indexeddb-promisify` provides a flexible `transaction` helper that wraps one or more object stores in a single `IDBTransaction` and exposes a `done` promise for commit handling.

 ### Basic Usage